 You'll then be taken to the Appointments page, which will have a link to make a new appointment, as well as show any upcoming and previous appointments.

 If you click the "Schedule a New Appointment" link, you'll be taken to a screen where you will choose the type of appointment you would like.
 Because Handshake is also used by the Career Center, you may see additional options, such as career advising appointments.
 To make a writing appointment, however, click on "Graduate Writing Appointments."

 Once you select the type of appointment, you'll be taken to a screen showing the dates and times available.
 Choose your preferred date, and then click on the appointment you'd like to take.

 After signing up for your appointment, you will be asked to respond to some questions about yourself and your project.
 You will also be asked to specify your preferred appointment medium (Face-to-Face or Skype).
 If you choose a Skype appointment, please see our Skype instructions here.
 Please remember to bring two copies of your project to the appointment (or, if meeting remotely, e-mail the file to firstname.lastname@example.org.)

 Scheduling and cancellation policies: You may schedule one appointment per week (Monday - Friday) in advance.
-Late cancellations (less than 24 hours before) and no-shows will be penalized.
+If you must cancel your appointment, please do so by midnight the night before your appointment date.
+Late cancellations and no-shows will be penalized.
 There are no exceptions to this policy unless the student can provide valid documentation (e.g., a doctor's note) within 48 hours of the missed appointment.